 ii.
 Students are encouraged to speak with faculty about their accommodations.
 Upon their request, please meet with students to ensure there is a clear, mutual understanding of requested accommodations.

 d.
 In compliance with FERPA guidelines, please keep all disability-related information confidential.

 Any student who feels he or she may need an accommodation based on the impact of a disability should contact Student Disability Services (SDS) at 865-974-6087 in 100 Dunford Hall to document his or her eligibility for services.
 SDS will work with students and faculty to coordinate accommodations for students with

 a.
 All students are held to the same standards of academic performance.

 b.
 The issue cannot be discussed further because you must respect the confidentiality of all students.

 Please note that you do not need to assist SDS with recruiting a Note Taker solely based on this being an accommodation listed on the Faculty Accommodation Letter.

 Students may choose not to use the accommodation even though it has been approved for them.
 If a student wishes to use the note-taker accommodation in your course, he or she will submit a request to SDS.
-If needed, SDS will then e-mail you to request that you make an announcement in class, via e-mail, and/or on Blackboard that we are hiring a Note Taker for the course.
+If needed, SDS will then e-mail you to request that you make an announcement in class, via e-mail, and/or on Canvas that we are hiring a Note Taker for the course.
 You may ask any prospective Note Takers to contact SDS directly.

 Generally, it is recommended that faculty hold all students to the same standard with respect to class attendance.
 Please contact SDS if you have questions or concerns about how to appropriately assist a student who has an accommodation indicating that he or she may need to be unexpectedly absent due to disability.